 This is just a small sample of what park and recreation professionals do every day to create the awareness that Earth Day is intended to raise.
 And we thank you, for all you do, every day to help make this planet an amazing place not just for us, but for many generations to come!

 What else does your agency do to create awareness for a healthier and more sustainable environment?
 Do you have any special programs you’re doing in honor of Earth Day?
-Comment below or tweet us @NRPA_news.
+Comment below.

-Morgan Rothermel is the Marketing and Communications Specialist at the National Recreation and Park Association.
+Morgan Rothermel is NRPA's Marketing and Communications Specialist.